-- 125. Our initial proposals treated South Central and South West London as one sub-region.
-There are currently 19 constituencies across these parts of London, and most of another.
+- 511. Our initial proposals treated South Central and South West London as one sub-region.
+There are currently 19 whole constituencies across these parts of London, and the majority of another constituency.
 Our initial proposals were for 21 constituencies.
-This section of the report focuses on the South West area, covering the boroughs of Kingston upon Thames, Merton, that part of Richmond upon Thames which lies south of the River Thames, Sutton, and Wandsworth, which includes nine existing constituencies.
+This section of the report focuses on the South West area, covering the boroughs of: Kingston upon Thames; Merton; that part of Richmond upon Thames which lies south of the River Thames; Sutton; and Wandsworth, which includes nine existing constituencies.
 Of these, Putney and Wimbledon fell below the permitted electorate range.
-Battersea, Kingston and Surbiton, and Richmond Park were above the permitted range, and Carshalton and Wallington, Mitcham and Morden, Sutton and Cheam, and Tooting had electorates within the permitted range. - 126.
-In the southern part of the Borough of Richmond upon Thames, we proposed a Richmond Park constituency including three wards from the Borough of Kingston upon Thames, one more than currently.
-We proposed a Kingston and Surbiton constituency entirely within the Borough of Kingston upon Thames.
-We included two Borough of Kingston upon Thames wards in our proposed Wimbledon constituency, which was otherwise made up of wards from the Borough of Merton.
+Battersea, Kingston and Surbiton, and Richmond Park were above the permitted range.
+The following had electorates within the permitted range: Carshalton and Wallington; Mitcham and Morden; Sutton and Cheam; and Tooting. - 512.
+In the southern part of the Borough of Richmond upon Thames, we proposed a Richmond Park constituency that included three wards from the Borough of Kingston upon Thames, one more than currently, but would not include the Coombe Vale ward, as does the existing constituency.
+We proposed a Kingston and Surbiton constituency contained entirely within the Borough of Kingston upon Thames.
+We included two Borough of Kingston upon Thames wards in our proposed Wimbledon constituency, which otherwise comprised wards from the Borough of Merton.
 We proposed a Mitcham and Morden constituency which included the Cannon Hill ward, and transferred the Longthornton ward to our proposed Croydon North constituency as an orphan ward from the Borough of Merton.
-Our proposed Cashalton and Wallington, and Sutton and Cheam constituency, both wholly within the Borough of Sutton, were changed solely to reflect new local authority ward boundaries.
+Our proposed Carshalton and Wallington, and Sutton and Cheam constituencies, both wholly contained within the Borough of Sutton, were changed solely to reflect new local authority ward boundaries.
 In the Borough of Wandsworth, we were able to retain the Tooting constituency unchanged, and bring the Battersea, and Putney constituencies within the permitted electorate range by splitting the Fairfield ward, moving a single polling district between them at the A214 road.

-127. In the Borough of Merton, we received over 200 representations opposing our proposed transfer of Longthornton ward from the Mitcham and Morden constituency to the Croydon North constituency.
+513. In the Borough of Merton, we received over 200 representations opposing our proposed transfer of the Longthornton ward from the Mitcham and Morden constituency to the Croydon North constituency.
 Residents argued that they look to Mitcham, and the Borough of Merton more widely, for local services and amenities including schools, community groups, healthcare services, leisure facilities, and places of worship.
 Our initial proposals were therefore said to break local ties in Longthornton ward.
 Concern was also expressed over the ward becoming an orphan ward in a Croydon constituency.
-Respondents also contended that transferring Longthornton ward to the Croydon North constituency would leave its neighbouring Pollards Hill ward geographically isolated.
-Several counter proposals sought to include Longthornton ward in the Mitcham and Morden constituency, thus addressing this feedback from representations.
+Respondents also contended that transferring the Longthornton ward to the Croydon North constituency would leave its neighbouring Pollards Hill ward geographically isolated.
+Several counter proposals sought to include the Longthornton ward in the Mitcham and Morden constituency, thus addressing this feedback from representations.